jarofghosts/strum/README.md

 `strum(source, _options) -> stream`

 * source can be any of:
-  - A stream: will be augmented to provide metadata (more on that later)
+  - A stream: yields the same stream, but augmented with metadata (more on that later)
-  - An array: yields a readable stream, emitting once for each item
+  - An array: yields a readable stream, emitting once for each item.
-  - An iterable: yields a readable stream, emitting once for every `.next()`
+  - An iterable: yields a readable stream, emitting once for every `.next()`.
   - A promise: yields a readable stream that emits once the promise is realized.
   - A function: yields a transform stream, which is called with the value of each write, and will emit with each returned value.

 * _options is an optional object that can be used to attach metadata to your stream; metadata like:
-  - `name`: An arbitrary name to make debugging easier
+  - `name`: An arbitrary name to make debugging easier.
-  - `description`: An arbitrary description of what the stream does
+  - `description`: An arbitrary description of what the stream does.

 The returned stream will be augmented such that all streams that it is piped to will be available under `stream._downstreams` and all streams that pipe to it are available under `stream._upstreams`.
 This is in addition to the `._name`, and `._description` properties that will be provided.

-## notes
+## Notes

-this is extremely experimental and probably not even a good idea! i wouldn't use this for anything important, but feel free to open issues or otherwise contribute!
+* The returned value is always a standard node stream in objectMode.
+* Contributions welcome!

-## license
+## License

 MIT